 You can set your mitre saw to 15 degrees to ensure each cut is the same.
 I’ve used the same timber as the walls.

 To strengthen the roof trusses I cut some triangle shapes from the off cuts of the 18mm OSB flooring.
 Additionally I used the off cuts of the 2×3 batons to further strengthen.
 I tested each one of the rafters, making sure it could support my weight before continuing.

 I completed 7 of these in total and cut out grooves either end (using a hand saw) to sit into the top of the wall frame.
 These were screwed in with 75mm x 5mm screws.

 At this point I was running out of time.
 I had one day before some heavy rain was due so I decided to crack on with the rest of the roof to keep everything dry.

-I decided to extend the roof 600mm out the front.
+I decided to extend the roof 600mm to the front.
 This would add a small element of protection from the weather.
-See images below.